-Cost and risk metrics shown later in this report are calculated from the distribution of stochastic iterations.
-The cost and metrics are primarily the expected values while the risk metrics are functions of the P(5), P(95), and the expected value.
+Cost and risk metrics shown later in this report are computed based on the expected values produced from these stochastic iterations.
 The MIDAS tool allows TVA to explicitly consider uncertainty and risk exposure in the evaluation of the planning strategies.
 This analysis is based on applying probability distributions around the key variables used to frame the scenarios and define assumptions used in the strategies.